 The David R. Cheriton School of Computer Science invites you to attend the 2019 Cheriton Research Symposium, held on Friday, September 20, 2019 in the Davis Centre.

-This year's symposium consists of presentations by David R. Cheriton himself along with presentations by David R. Cheriton Faculty Fellows Bernard Wong and Edward Lank.
+This year's symposium consists of presentations by David R. Cheriton along with presentations by David R. Cheriton Faculty Fellows Dan Brown and Urs Hengartner.

 Welcome and Opening Remarks

 Refreshments will be served